medpaf/hawk/README.md

 ## Installation

-Note that currently, this script can only run on Linux.
+Note that currently, this script can only run well on Linux.
+If you try it in on Windows or macOS, it may run, but numerous errors will appear.

 ### Linux